 As expansion has largerly stopped after 274, and the colonization of the souther swamps is happening at an extremely slow pace - not to mention, it's being spearheaded by free peasants, yeomen, not noblemen and their serfs - Etrand ran out of land to distribute among would-be-vassals.

-Coinciding with this was the rapid development of land, improvements in technology that brought better harvests - less starvation for serfs, more tax revenues for landowners -, cheaper weapons and armour.
-The increased in population also meant that labourers who would build and maintain houses would become cheaper.
+Coinciding with this was the rapid development of land, improvements in technology that brought better harvests - less starvation for serfs, more tax revenues for landowners - and cheaper weapons and armour, the increase in population also meant that labourers who would build and maintain houses would become cheaper.
 All of these contributed to the rise of a new class of hybrids between mercenary and nobility: the retainers.

 While mercenaries are usually required to get their own weapons, work exclusively for money and don't work permanently for their hirers, retainers are granted honorary nobility, shelter, food, weapons and armour - and more often that not, also some annual payment, but less than that of mercs - for their military service.
 This is a big win-win situation for both sides: the retainers get free housing and food, gain an honorary title that guarantees being considered a nobleman rather than a commoner, while the man they become vassals of gains extra permanent soldiers at a cheaper price than temporary mercenaries.

-Retainers are also called "squires" - the same name used for the lowest rank of nobleman, ones who own single villages or a few hamlets as estates - despite the lack of connection.
+Retainers are also called "squires" - the same name used for the lowest rank of nobleman, ones who own a single village or a few hamlets as estates - despite the lack of connection.

 "Fake Retainers" or "Silver Knives"

-A not-so-recent phenomenon is buying nobility - many of the richer merchants buy honorary nobility but forfeit the housing and food, along with buying their way out of the military service.
+A not-so-recent phenomenon is buying nobility - many of the richer merchants buy honorary nobility but forfeit the housing and food, along with buying their way out of the military service, agreeing to pay an extra tax instead.
 Indeed, the buying and selling of nobility has become a rather lucrative business for the more financial-minded noblemen of Etrand.
 It has become a de facto standard for mixed noble-merchant marriages to grant titular nobility to the merchant, who is expected to bring a gigantic amount of dowry in return in case he or his son was (materlinearly) marrying a nobleman's daughter, less so when a merchant's daughter was being wed to a nobleman('s son), which still comes with the gift of nobility, but in exchange for a smaller dowry.